8 Cool Wildlife Jobs That Let You Help Protect Endangered Animals

 You become a wildlife technician by first obtaining an associate or bachelor's degree in biology or a similar field.

-- Median salary: $46,340 for all biological technicians (How much a wildlife technician makes depends a lot on where he or she works.
+- Median salary: $46,340 for all biological technicians (How much a wildlife technician makes depends a lot on where they work.
 In general, pharmaceutical and medicine manufacturing is the top-paying employer for this field, according to the OOH.)

 6. Wildlife Rehabilitator